moritzblum/word_embedding_space_exploration/README.md

 Word embeddings are a set of language modeling techniques in natural language processing (NLP) where words or phrases from the vocabulary are mapped to vectors.
 One method to generate such a mapping are through neural networks which are used in [Word2vec](https://papers.nips.cc/paper/5021-distributed-representations-of-words-and-phrases-and-their-compositionality.pdf).
-The objective is to have words with similar context occupy close spatial positions.
+The objective is that words with a similar context lie close together in space.
 Another important fact is, that they are reducing the number of dimensions in comparison to one hot encoding of words.
-They are used in many different NLP tasks and have shown to be a good working word representation and.
+Because of these great properties, they are used in many different NLP tasks and have shown to be a good working word representation.
 But these mappings are from a discrete word space to another discrete vector space and new fantasy words with an understandable and derivable meaning have no associated vector in the word embedding space, because these were never learned.
+The other way around, from word embeddings to fantasy words the same.

 The goal of this project is to verbalize points in the word embedding space, which were not trained.
-Doing this will give us deeper insights into the space of word embeddings e.g. in terms of word locations and could have multiple applications like e.g. understanding NN training results.
+Doing this will give us deeper insights into the space of word embeddings e.g. in terms of word locations and could have multiple applications like e.g. the understanding NN training results.

 Assuming a function exists that maps continuous vectors into words, it should be possible to learn this function with a neural network, since these can approximate any possible function arbitrary close.